-Ivanhoe Electric has received permits and bonds are in place with the State of Montana's DEQ for drilling in 2022.
-The amount of drilling and timing is unknown however, under the Earn-in Agreement, Ivanhoe Electric is required to fund a minimum of US\$3 million of expenditures by February 26, 2023, of which approximately \$1.5 million have been incurred.
+IEM has received permits and bonds are in place with the State of Montana's DEQ for drilling in 2022.
+Under the Earn-in Agreement, IEM is required to fund a minimum of US\$3 million of expenditures by February 26, 2023 and it is anticipated that IEM will meet the required expenditures.

-Langis and HudBay Silver-Cobalt Properties, Ontario, Canada
+Langis and HudBay Silver-Cobalt-Nickel Properties, Ontario, Canada

 The projects are located within the historic silver-cobalt mining camp include two past producers.
 The projects are located approximately 500 km north of Toronto, Canada.
 The Cobalt camp that includes the Langis Mine and HudBay Mine has historically produced over 500 million ounces of silver and 50 million pounds of cobalt.
 Silver recovery ranged from 88% to 94% based on historical records.
-Excellent local infrastructure: year-round road access, close proximity to power, railway and gas-pipeline and a new cobalt refiner was established by Electra and Glencore.
+Excellent local infrastructure: year-round road access, close proximity to power, railway and gas-pipeline and a new cobalt refiner was established by Electra Battery Materials.
 Past production at the Langis mine was 10.6M ounces of silver and 358,340 pounds of cobalt.
 The silver recovery grade was approximately 25 oz/t (777.60 g/t).
 Past production at the HudBay mine produced a total of 6.4M ounces of silver at 123 oz/ton Ag and 185,570 pounds of cobalt.